-- They can be manually created by a user as needed, and/or generated automatically by the system based on auto creation criteria.
+- They can be manually created by a user as needed and/or generated automatically by the system based on auto-creation criteria.

 Reasons to Use Workable Tasks

-Any business problem which would benefit from discussion with or information from the patient can benefit from the use of workable tasks.
 The examples below are some of the reasons to implement workable tasks:

 - Mail return/bad address